networknt/light-doc/content/en/tutorial/rest/openapi/database/single-query.md

 Before we add logic to query the database, let's copy connection to query folder.

 ```
-cd ~/networknt/light-example-4j/rest/swagger/database
+cd ~/networknt/light-example-4j/rest/openapi/database
 cp -r connection query

 ```

-And add a constructor that accepts two integers as parameters for RandomNumber in model folder.
+And add a constructor that accepts two integers as parameters for RandomNumber in the model folder.
 This will ensure that it is easy to construct an object from QueryGetHandler.

 ```
   public RandomNumber(int id, int randomNumber) {